tumbarumba/solitaire/README.md

-## Magic Solitaire
+## Tumbarumba Solitaire

 This is a clone of Ken Magic's [Solitaire for Android](https://code.google.com/p/solitaire-for-android/), with updates to allow it to run on modern devices.

-Magic Solitaire is a collection different card games:
+Tumbarumba Solitaire is a collection different card games:
 * Klondike (regular solitaire)
 * Spider Solitaire
 * Freecell